-Aside from the obvious recurring costs of a restaurant, like food and alcohol, an owner should think about operational costs, which are also incurred on a regular basis.
-Your operational costs encompass everything that keeps your restaurant running and they span a broad spectrum, from the cost of employees to the actual cost of the building.
+Aside from obvious recurring restaurant costs, like food costs and alcohol, you should think about operational expenses, too.
+Your operational costs encompass everything that keeps your restaurant running and they span a broad spectrum, from the cost of employees to the actual expense of the building.

-You also have to think about how to retain your employees, which could cost you.
-The demand for work-life balance and a positive working environment has grown enormously and become a requirement for the current working generation.
-Explore different ways to keep your employees happy, which may include office outings, holiday parties and more.
+You also have to think about how to retain your employees, which could lead to further restaurant startup costs.
+The demand for work-life balance and a positive working environment has grown enormously and is a requirement for the current generation.
+Explore different ways to keep your employees happy – try introducing things like office outings, holiday parties, fun team treats and more.